petersn/unity-demo1/README.md

 Sprite Workflow
 ---------------

-I made and animated all of image assets and characters in [Aseprite](https://www.aseprite.org/).

 The version of Unity I am using (2017.30p2) has some really bad behavior of having the color of neighboring pixels bleed over at the edges of each tile in a sprite sheet.
 To work around this my workflow was to save my `.aseprite` files into `Assets/Sprites`, export their sprite sheets into `Assets/Sprites/raw`, then write down the tile size of the sprite sheet into `Assets/Python/image-descs.json`, then rerun the script `Assets/Python/borderize.py`.